echujon/arielsdoodles/content/goKitty.md

 2. If the asked player has the suit, they give you one card.
 Your turn ends.
 3. If they don't have it, they say "GoKitty" and you draw a card.
 Your turn ends.

-### Using a Seek Token:
+### Using a Pounce Token:
-1. Turn the Seek Token over; it is no longer active.
+1. Turn the Pounce Token over; it is no longer active.
 2. Ask any player for any card, including a Mouse card.
 You do not need to have the card in your hand, but the number of cards you receive follows the Trait and Season rules.
 If the asked player doesn't have the requested cards, they say "No Kitty" and your turn ends.
 3. Alternatively, look at the top 3 cards of the draw deck, keep one, and place the other two at the bottom.
 Your turn ends.

-#### Reactivating a Seek Token:
+#### Reactivating a Pounce Token:
-1. You may reactivate a Seek Token when you lay down a Clowder.
+1. You may reactivate a Pounce Token when you lay down a Clowder.
-2. You may reactivate a Seek Token if you skip your turn.
+2. You may reactivate a Pounce Token if you skip your turn.

 ### Mouse Card:
 - Can be used to reverse a play.
 If asked for a card that you have in your hand, you may use the Mouse card to get the cards they are asking for.
   - If they ask for a Trait card that you have, they give you all their Trait cards.
   - If they ask for a Season card that you have, they give you one of that suit.
   - Once used, discard the Mouse card.
-  - Cannot reverse a play on a Seek Token asking for a Mouse card.
+  - Cannot reverse a play on a Pounce Token asking for a Mouse card.
 - Acts as a wild card to complete any Kitty Clowder.
 - Cannot be used to make a Mouse set (4 Mouse cards).